cyberphone/openkeystore/README.md

 # openkeystore
-Smart Card/TEE Key Store and Credential Provisioning System
+TEE Key Store and Credential Provisioning System

 This project defines SKS (Secure Key Store) which can hold X.509 certificates and symmetric keys as well as associated attributes such as logotypes, key ACLs and URLs:<br>